-Stick by their side in case they run afoul of their own big appetites here, but ideally any cucumbers your dog chances across ought to be cut for their convenience.
+Stick by their side in case they run afoul of their big appetites here, but ideally any cucumbers your dog chances across ought to be cut for their convenience.

 Nonetheless, your dog isn’t likely to find much fulfilling about the experience.
-As we have touched upon, the cheeky pooch isn’t going to find much nutritional fulfilment in a cucumber alone, and it might just cause some tummy ache and not much else.
+As we have touched upon, the cheeky pooch isn’t going to find much nutritional fulfillment in a cucumber alone, and it might just cause some tummy ache and not much else.

 Many people have come to count on cucumbers as an addition to their meals that promises a burst of quick hydration and a good dose of nutrients and vitamins.

-Dogs ought to be fed cucumber in slices or grated in shavings that can be scattered into their regular meals if they’re less keen on trying them for themselves – they don’t offer much nutrition, but are a healthy snack on a hot day.
+Dogs ought to be fed cucumber in slices or grated in shavings that can be scattered into their regular meals if they’re less keen on trying them for themselves – they don’t offer much nutrition but are a healthy snack on a hot day.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.